In today’s fast-paced, globalized world, software and videogame localization services are essential

-In addition to the computer programs that immediately come to mind, software encompasses all sorts of audiovisual media platforms, mobile apps and videogames localization.
+In addition to the computer programs that immediately come to mind, software encompasses all sorts of:

 Software translation involves the translation of all the elements that go into making any sort of software, website or app functional, including:

-- The visual features like help screens and menus.
+- Visual features like help screens and menus

 - And the list goes on and on…